-Explore the best trails near Morgan Hill with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Morgan Hill with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 I've been on this hike many times and it is by far my favorite hike in the Bay Area.
 It is a challenge and quite terrifying if you are scared of heights but definitely worth doing.
 There is a rope to hold on to for the steep inclinations if you need.
 The view is breathtaking especially if you hike at sunrise or sunset.
 At the summit you can see all of Silicon Valley.
 My personal favorite is hiking el toro in the rain.
 It's so muddy but such a great experience.

 We went in the reverse direction, which got cutoff out of the way earlier in the hike.
 I strongly recommend adding the additional couple of miles to take as many of the side single-tracks as possible: flat frog trail, jackass trail, china hole up to manzanita point, either springs trail or forest trail. you'll encounter more poison oak, but being off of the roads is worth it, and it's only an extra mile or so, with no additional elevation to speak of.
 Poverty Flat rd. to finish is a bit brutal.

 Great hike on a rainy day when you don't want to trek far but want to see something.
 The waterfalls and not large but are pretty.
 Stick to the trail near the river the road isn't all that interesting.
 We also went up the knobcone trail but didn't find it worth the effort.
 Not really any vistas up there and a very steep climb.
 Keep it simple and enjoy all the waterfalls.

 Early September and yet the spring fed creek is enough for most of the waterfalls along this trail to be active.
 A shady trail, dusty yes, but the sound of running water in the creek made for a very serene hike.
 Not crowded, easy parking in day lot.
 Next time we will explore the longer trails...